What is the Scottish Government doing for me? (Last update 25 May 2018)

-- Tolls on the Forth and Tay bridges abolished, commuters continue to save £184 a year crossing the Tay, £207 a year on crossing the Forth.
+- Tolls on the Forth and Tay bridges abolished, (and Erskine Bridge) commuters continue to save £184 a year crossing the Tay, £207 a year on crossing the Forth.

 - £742 million Edinburgh-Glasgow rail improvements; widespread electrification of the network between the two cities, and to Stirling and Dunblane.